 Thanks so much for coming by to check out Episode 171 of The New Family Podcast where we talk about what it takes to have a healthy sex life after kids, and how to reconnect romantically when a busy family life has put a strain on your relationship.

 My guest for this episode is one of the most popular we’ve ever hosted on the show.
 Sexuality expert Amy Lang, helps parents talk to their kids about sex, love and relationships.
 She first joined us on to tell us how to talk to our kids about where babies comes from.
 Amy has a great website called Birds and Bees and Kids, and I invited her back to answer a question that crosses a lot of people’s minds: Is there sex after kids?
+If there’s a decreased sex drive due to your newborn children, you and your partner might want to look into sexual enhancement pills for females and also males – such as the ones found on a site like www.vigrx.com.

 Here are some resources related to this episode.